Edge2G/archlinux-cheatsheet/installation.md

 And that's it!
 You can now boot into a freshly installed archlinux :)

-In the [next section](configuration.md), you can find the steps to further configure the system.
+In the [next section](administration.md), you can find the steps to administrate the system, and install some needed programs.